LoukiaSpin/Obtaining-and-Displaying-Absolute-Risks-in-NMA/README.md

 #> 5 -0.2744368 -0.4004776 -0.16251893     2
 ```

 Next, use the `league_table_absolute_user()` function to obtain unique absolute risks assuming a baseline risk of 0.34 for the placebo (the median risk event across the placebo-controlled trials).
+The table includes the relative and absolute effects for the basic parameters.
+Interventions are sorted from the best to the worst based on the OR value (see column 'order' in _baker_).

 ```r
 league_table_absolute_user(data = baker,